Japanese occupation of Kiska: Occupation

-Japanese evacuation and Allied casualties
+Evacuation

-In May 1943, U.S. forces landed on Attu in Operation Landcrab and subsequently destroyed the Japanese garrison there.
+In May 1943, US forces landed on Attu in Operation Landcrab and subsequently destroyed the Japanese garrison there.
 In response, the Imperial Japanese Navy successfully evacuated the island of Kiska, ending the Japanese presence in the Aleutian Islands.

 On July 29, 1943, Rear Admiral Kimura Masatomi, commanding two light cruisers and ten destroyers, slipped through the American blockade under the cover of fog and rescued 5,193 men.
-The operation was run by light cruisers Abukuma (1.212 men) and Kiso (1.189 men), and destroyers Yūgumo (479 men), Kazagumo (478 men), Usugumo (478 men), Asagumo (476 men), Akigumo (463 men) and Hibiki (418 men).
+The operation was run by light cruisers Abukuma (1,212 men) and Kiso (1,189 men), and destroyers Yūgumo (479 men), Kazagumo (478 men), Usugumo (478 men), Asagumo (476 men), Akigumo (463 men) and Hibiki (418 men).
 The destroyers Hatsushimo, Naganami, Shimakaze and Samidare gave cover to the operation.

 The successful evacuation of the garrison was subject of 1965 Seiji Maruyama's movie "Taiheiyô kiseki no sakusen: Kisuka" (literally, "Miracle Operation in the Pacific: Kiska").

 Not completely sure that the Japanese were gone, the Americans and Canadians executed an unopposed landing on Kiska on 15 August, securing the island and ending the Aleutian Islands campaign.
-After the landing, the soldiers were greeted by a group of dogs who had been left behind.
+After the landing, the soldiers were greeted by a group of dogs which had been left behind.
 Among them was Explosion, who had been cared for by the Japanese.

-Over 313 Allied casualties resulted from this attack on the unoccupied island, due to friendly fire, accidents, landmines, and booby traps.
+Even though the island was unoccupied, the Allied forces still suffered casualties.
+There was a thick fog which was in part responsible for friendly fire incidents, which killed 24 soldiers.
+Four more were killed by booby traps the Japanese had left behind.
+The destroyer USS Abner Read also struck a naval mine which killed 71.